Secret Providers

 1Password Integration

-Configure 1Password as a secret provider to pull secrets during deployment.
+Configure 1Password to pull item fields during config resolution.

 Prerequisites